msvolenski/docs/content/en/docs/catalog/integrate/share-data/_index.md

 ## 1 Introduction

-This how-to will demonstrate how easy it is to build apps using data from different sources using the Catalog.
+This how-to demonstrates how  to build apps using data from different sources using the Catalog.
 The steps describe the following:

-* Create an app in Mendix Studio Pro
+1. Create an app in Mendix Studio Pro
-* Publish an entity from the app and register it in the Catalog
+2. Publish an entity from the app and register it in the Catalog
-* Use the Catalog to explore the data sources from the organization that are registered as assets
+3. Use the Catalog to explore the data sources from the organization that are registered as assets
-* Connect to the registered asset that you published earlier and use it in a new app
+4. Connect to the registered asset that you published earlier and use it in a new app
-* Change data in the original app and see it updated in the new or consuming app
+5. Change data in the original app and see it updated in the new or consuming app
-* See the network of shared data in the Landscape
+6. See the network of shared data in the Landscape

 ## 2 Prerequisites